PRESIDENT

 in the development of hazardous

-specifications and laboratory testing methods for a cement kiln using
+waste fuel specifications and laboratory testing methods for a cement

 - Evaluated

-potential hazardous waste fuel project for a cement plant in Indonesia.
+a potential hazardous waste fuel project for a cement plant in

 - Evaluated